 What is the Colorado National Monument?

 Because it is the most unknown park in the state, considering that it is a national monument, you are probably wondering what the Colorado National Monument even is?
 Not only is this park a beautiful and hidden gem spot, it is an increasingly popular place to elope.
-It’s important to be well-informed about the monument before you elope there, though, so that this space continues to be accessible for events like these.
+It’s important to be well-informed about the monument before you get married there, though, so that this space continues to be accessible for events like these.

 The park is located in Grand Junction and Fruita Colorado.
 Known as “The Heart of the World” as dubbed by its creator John Otto, the “Colorado National Monument preserves one of the grand landscapes of the American West.”
 As put on the park website, “This treasure is much more than a monument.
 Towering monoliths exist within a vast plateau and canyon panorama.
 You can experience sheer-walled, red rock canyons along the twists and turns of Rim Rock Drive, where you may spy bighorn sheep and soaring eagles.”